Ecommerce packaging: the ultimate guide

 There are a few places where you can buy packaging for your company.
 Most companies find what they need at local packaging resellers and retailers – such shops typically have a physical store as well as an online store.

-If you have more specific needs or have eyed a particular packaging company that you want to buy from, then you usually can also buy packaging directly from the manufacturer.
-If their MOQ-s (minimum order quantities) are too big for you, then they can often redirect you to buy from a reseller they have partnered with.
+If you have more specific needs or have eyed a particular packaging company that you want to buy from, you can often also buy packaging directly from the manufacturer.
+If their MOQs (minimum order quantities) are too big for you, they can often redirect you to buy from a reseller they have partnered with.

 “I look to partner with unique packaging producers that can provide unique custom solutions that help brands stand out.
 Packaging is now so much more than simply a way to deliver a product, it is marketing.